Charles Tracey: Political career

-Born in Albany, New York, Tracey graduated from The Albany Academy in 1866.
-He served in the Papal Zouaves at Rome, Italy between 1867 and 1870.
-He was appointed aide-de-camp to Governor Tilden of New York on January 1, 1877.
-He was appointed manager of the House of Refuge in Hudson, New York, by Governor Cleveland and reappointed by David B. Hill in 1886.
+Tracey was appointed aide-de-camp to Governor Samuel J. Tilden of New York with the rank of colonel on January 1, 1875.
+He was appointed commissary-general of subsistence to Governor Lucius Robinson with the rank of brigadier general on January 1, 1877.
+This appointment earned him the lifelong title "General".
+Tracey was later appointed to the Board of Managers of the House of Refuge in Hudson, New York, by Governor Grover Cleveland and reappointed by David B. Hill in 1886.